technoyoda/technoyoda.github.io/_posts/2025-08-06-ai-is-the-user.md

 <br>

 2025 seems to be the year of agents.
 Alteast thats what [money flows are pointing to](https://finance.yahoo.com/news/ai-agents-market-size-worth-144400570.html).
 A shit ton of AI startups are getting funded for **any idea that catches people's eyes**. (some dude got funded for a startup that helps people [cheat on everything](https://x.com/im_roy_lee/status/1936138361011585190)).
 [GPT 5 come out very recently](https://x.com/OpenAI/status/1953498900230250850) and there is so much conversation on the [interwebs](https://simonwillison.net/2025/Aug/7/gpt-5/) about how its [better](https://x.com/theo/status/1953507203979391011) / [worse](https://x.com/deedydas/status/1953701523978170817).
 The AI hype wave which started from late 2022 (since ChatGPT enamored all of us) has only grown in the last 3 years.
-Tech stocks seem to seriously love the promise of the AGI especially since it gives them a [good excuses for layoffs](https://fortune.com/2025/08/07/summer-of-ai-layoffs-july-140-percent-spike-challenger-gray-christmas/) and it also [reduces the need for as many software engineers](https://www.forbes.com/sites/jackkelly/2024/11/01/ai-code-and-the-future-of-software-engineers/).
+Tech stocks seem to seriously love the promise of the AGI especially since it gives them a [good excuse for layoffs](https://fortune.com/2025/08/07/summer-of-ai-layoffs-july-140-percent-spike-challenger-gray-christmas/) and it also [reduces the need for as many software engineers](https://www.forbes.com/sites/jackkelly/2024/11/01/ai-code-and-the-future-of-software-engineers/).
 The media [is certainly drinking the coolaid](https://www.nytimes.com/2025/03/14/technology/why-im-feeling-the-agi.html) and the markets are certainly "Feeling the AGI".

 <br>